 This course aims to equip students with the knowledge and abilities necessary to understand the role of technology in today's world and to prepare them for further studies in digital technology and related fields.

+- 1. Digital Systems

-- 1. Data and Information - Creating digital solutions
+- 2. Data and Information

+- 3. Creating Digital Solutions

 - 1. Practical tasks - 2.
-Written work
+Coding Folio

 Product Design and Technology